Dave Evangelisti By: Dave Evangelisti

 2. P&P-ASVAB (Paper and Pencil)

 The CAT-ASVAB is the more common format given to individuals.
-In this ASVAB exam, the questions adapt to the user based on how they answer the questions.
+In this format, the questions adapt to the user based on how they answer the questions.
 Typically, if you answer a question incorrectly, you will be shown an easier question next.

 The number of questions on the ASVAB exam depends on which version you are taking (CAT-ASVAB or P&P-ASVAB).